OpenTreeOfLife/reference-taxonomy/doc/gbif-update-1.md

 approach here is to pick a few at random to examine.

-Example: Hierococcyx bocki.  'grep' tells us that this species is in taxon.txt, so it must have been removed by the GBIF import script.
+Example: Hierococcyx bocki.  'grep' tells us that this species is in GBIF's taxon.txt file, so it must have been removed by the GBIF import script.
 Reason: the genus Hierococcyx is marked 'doubtful' and the script throws away anything that's doubtful, along with all of its descendants.
+(Solution: maybe have a way to grandfather doubtful genera?
+I don't know...)

 Check another: Centropus burchellii - this one is different, it's just plain missing from the new GBIF.  globalnames.org tells us it's a